Children

 This New Mexico ECHO program supports early childhood professionals develop emotional resilience in tough situations.

-A young girl excitedly hold a string of beads up to the camera
+A young girl excitedly holding a string of beads up to the camera.

 The early childhood education workforce includes more than teachers.
 From mental health consultants to program directors, these professionals support children, and their families.